highsource/ogc-schemas/schemas/src/main/resources/ogc/wfs/ReadMe.txt

 -----------------------------------------------------------------------

+2016-10-26  Panagiotis (Peter) A. Vretanos
+  * v1.1: Published OGC WFS 1.1.3 from corrigendum 04-094r1.

 2016-07-05  Clemens Portele, Panagiotis (Peter) A. Vretanos
   * v2.0: Update Query element in LockFeature to be optional per 09-025r2 corrigendum.
 No version change.

 2015-10-13  Panagiotis (Peter) A. Vretanos
   * v2.0: Update ReturnFeatureType to be optional.
 No version change per 09-025r2 corrigendum.

 2014-10-02  Panagiotis (Peter) A. Vretanos
   * v2.0: Update examples.
 No version change.